Question: "What is the simple church movement? Is it biblical?"

-Answer: The “Simple Church” movement is basically a move to make the modern day church experience as close to the early churches of the New Testament as possible.
-Adherents to the Simple Church movement would say that early believers met in people’s homes and their worship had very little structure, and they therefore believe in doing the same.
-The Simple Church movement advocates believe that we are to be led by the Spirit in all that we do and that a ‘return to basics’ is needed because so many structures and traditions have polluted the church experience.
+Answer: The “simple church” movement is basically a move to make the modern-day church experience as close to that of the early churches of the New Testament as possible.
+Adherents to the simple church movement would say that early believers met in people’s homes and their worship had very little structure, and they therefore believe in doing the same.
+The simple church movement advocates believe that we are to be led by the Spirit in all that we do and that a “return to basics” is needed because so many structures and traditions have polluted the church experience.

 A few other things seem to be overlooked within this movement as a whole.
 Limiting the churches to a few families or a small number of people is not mandated in the Bible.
 We know from Acts 2:47 that the church grew daily.
 We also know from studying the Corinthian letters that people began to organize as larger bodies to come together to worship together.
 We also know from Corinthians that this larger congregation of believers had some very significant problems that had to be dealt with, which would seem to reiterate the need for godly leadership within the body.
 There is nothing unscriptural about a large church and nothing to indicate that small groups meeting in a home are any more in tune with a biblical model than a church of 10,000.